 Section C: Current Year Credit

 After you've calculated your business' current-year research and development tax credit in either Section A or Section B of Form 6765, you can fill out Section C to identify any additional forms and schedules that warrant reporting based on your business structure.
-For many taxpayers, the majority of Section C can be ignored; however, it's essential to consult with an experienced R&D tax professional to ensure everything relevant is included when filing.

 Section D: Qualified Small Business Payroll Tax Election and Payroll Tax Credit

 Section D only requires completion from taxpayers making the payroll tax election for their small businesses.
-To make the payroll election, a company must meet the requirements of a Qualified Small Business, which includes having less than $5 million in revenue and did not have revenue five years prior to the year in which the election is being made.
+To make the payroll election, a company must meet the requirements of a Qualified Small Business, which includes having less than $5 million in revenue and no revenue five years prior to the year in which the election is being made.
 Designated small businesses can apply as much as $250,000 of research credits to offset payroll tax obligations.

+Need Help?
 Contact Acena Consulting Today

 Acena Consulting helps businesses leverage the R&D tax credit benefit to drive cash flow and operational return on investment.
 Contact our team of accounting specialists today to learn more.